 Those are some examples which require you to go out and do something.
 There are tons of websites now where you can provide services.
 One of my favourites is Fiverr.
 Fiverr allows you to produce “gigs” which you then sell to those who need what you’re offering.
 For example, you could offer to proof read and edit people’s university essays. £10 per essay.
 Or you can charge people to market a product they have by creating a video review for them.
 I even saw one older gentleman whose gig was to stand topless holding up different products in a video and talk about it.
 And people actually pay!
 He has a five-star rating!

-You can teach another language over skype, review recipes for chefs by cooking them, create a Youtube channel teaching people how to bake.
+You can teach another language over skype, review recipes for chefs by cooking them, create a YouTube channel teaching people how to bake.
 Whatever you studied at university – make a gig out of it.
 You could create an online class teaching people photography.
 You could write book reviews for new authors.
 You could get sent data from a company and simply input it into a spreadsheet for them – the list is literally endless.
 If you have something to offer, I guarantee you someone out there can use your abilities.

 Another good side hustle is to simply have a big de clutter of your house and sell items you don’t use.
 “One man’s junk is another man’s treasure”.